neondatabase/website/content/docs/reference/cli-databases.md

 ### list

-This sub-command allows you to list databases.
+This subcommand allows you to list databases.

 #### Usage